Skip To Main Content

 Kingsbury Records Career-High in Road Battle at South Carolina

-Following the game, head coach Ed Conroy credited his team's effort and competitiveness:
+Following the game, head coach Ed Conroy credited his team's effort and execution.

 "I was really proud of how hard our guys competed," Conroy said.
 "We knew this would be a physical game, and both teams played strong defense.
 We held them to 3-of-23 from three and took care of the ball, but in the end, the difference came down to free throws and a few key rebounds.
 Our guys stayed connected, communicated well, and fought hard the entire night."